10 Most Common Vehicle Defects Found Around Chestermere, Airdrie, Strathmore, and Calgary, AB

 5. Steering Components

-Make sure you have your equipment and car components checked before you purchase a vehicle and at regular intervals afterwards, as well.
+Make sure you have your equipment and car components checked before you purchase a vehicle near Airdrie or Strathmore, and at regular intervals afterwards as well.
 If a steering component goes haywire, it can cause a major accident that no amount of driver experience can control.
-Steering components can also be some pricey repairs and costly repairs can be a sign that it’s simply time to purchase a new vehicle.
-These 10 signs that it’s time for a new car can help you make an informed decision.

 6. Braking Systems

-If you’re buying a used vehicle, make sure to check its tire pressure before purchasing; underinflated or worn out tires are some major causes of car accidents.
+If you’re buying a used vehicle near Airdrie or Calgary, AB, make sure to check the tire pressure beforehand; under-inflated or worn out tires are some major causes of car accidents.
 Defective suspensions and misaligned suspensions can also lead to uneven tires.
 This can cause uneven wear and an eventual blowout that can then cause an accident.
-Keep an eye out for these other red flags the next time you’re looking for a used vehicle.

 9. Windshield Wipers